DandyAkira/CEN5035_Project/README.md

 ## Back End Log

 ### Update (April 15 2022)
- - The logic for background parsing of parameters in request messages has been optimized
+ - The logic for background parsing of parameters in request messages has been optimized [see model/request/ and utils/parsearg.go]

 ### Update (April 14 2022)